IS YOUR BUSINESS PROTECTED?

 - Benefits are usually payable tax free to the employee’s dependants

 Protect what is important to you!
-To find out more call Gary Hazelwood at one of Your Tax Shop’s offices in Tameside.
+To find out more about business taxes and how we can help, call Gary Hazelwood at one of Your Tax Shop’s offices in Tameside.

 Ashton office – 0161 339 5689